qurity/qutonium/doc/export/json.md

 ## JSON Format

-You don't need to used `to_json`.
+You don't need to used `to_json` for the moment.
 The json file will be automatically created into a `tmp` directory (it is a inline json).
-The example below is formatted using [jsonformatter.](https://jsonformatter.curiousconcept.com)
+The example below is formatted using [jsonformatter.](https://jsonformatter.curiousconcept.com). with the `to_json` handler you will be able to configure each export file.
 *`note:` create a `tmp` folder at the root application.*

 ```